 - 3.1.
 PCC gives preference to products that have few additives and are minimally processed. - 3.2.
 PCC encourages vendors to avoid using synthetic or artificial flavors, colors, and sweeteners. - 3.3.
-PCC encourages vendors to limit the quantity of added sulfites.
+If ingredients are disclosed on package, PCC cannot accept items with ingredients prohibited under the Food Ingredient Standard. - 3.4.
+PCC encourages vendors to limit the quantity of added sulfites. - 4.
+Labeling - 4.1.

-4. Labeling

-4.1.
 PCC supports label transparency and vendors are encouraged to consider adding nutrition panels, ingredient panels, and other disclosures related to processing and production of the product.